jjmusic-online/jjmusic-online.github.io/_pages/lessons/essential-voicings-eng.md

 3) Major Chord Drop2

-4) How to practice half-demined chords using Lokrian #2 mode
+4) How to practice half-diminished chords using Lokrian #2 mode

 5) How to easily practice (fill in Scale when you play ballads)

+cs
 #### More Info
 jazzydusmusic@gmail.com